-IPG strives to organize meetings with international banks and other key parties, and encourages participation in prominent seminars and conferences.
-The goal of these efforts is to ensure that directors and executive management are aware of the latest developments in a variety of aspects of the business and markets.
-Many periodic meetings were held with international banks and companies during the annual conferences held in London and Geneva.
-This contributes to staying in touch and constantly following the latest trends and opportunities in global markets.
+IPG works to organize meetings with international banks and all major counterparties, in addition to organizing participation in all important seminars and conferences to ensure that all directors and Executive Management members are aware of all developments in the various aspects of business and markets.
+Periodical meetings were held with local and international banks and international companies in order to keep abreast with the latest developments in the global markets.

-- Brief on the evaluation of Board's performance as a whole, as well as the performance of every Member of the Board of Directors and the Executive Management: - An annual performance evaluation of the Board of Directors, Board members and members of the Committees and Executive Management is carried out according to criteria approved by the Board of Directors. - The Nomination and Remuneration Committee develops objective and quantitative performance criteria and indicators to evaluate the performance of the Executive Management, approved by the Board of Directors, where the latter evaluates the performance of the Executive Management on an annual basis. - Brief on the Board of Directors efforts to create corporate values among IPG employees, through achieving strategic goals and improving key performance indicators: - IPG is directly concerned with the creation of corporate values by preparing clear strategies and objectives that it seeks to achieve through working with world-class professionalism and providing required human and material resources to achieve such objectives and obtain proper performance rates in line with the Group's plans and the aspirations of its shareholders. - IPG prepares consolidated reports that provide accurate information to the Board of Directors, helping to achieve the Group's objectives and improve its rates.
+Brief on the evaluation of Board's performance as a whole, as well as the performance of every Member of the Board of Directors and the Executive Management:

+- An annual performance evaluation of the Board of Directors, Board members and members of the Committees and Executive Management is carried out according to criteria approved by the Board of Directors. - The Nomination and Remuneration Committee develops objective and quantitative performance criteria and indicators to evaluate the performance of the Executive Management, approved by the Board of Directors, where the latter evaluates the performance of the Executive Management on an annual basis.

+Brief on the Board of Directors efforts to create corporate values (Value Creation) among IPG employees, through achieving strategic goals and improving key performance indicators:

+- IPG is directly concerned with the creation of corporate values (Value Creation) by preparing clear strategies and objectives that it seeks to achieve through working with world-class professionalism and providing required human and material resources to achieve such objectives and obtain proper performance rates in line with the Group's plans and the aspirations of its shareholders. - IPG prepares consolidated reports that provide accurate information to the Board of Directors, helping to achieve the Group's objectives and improve its rates.